 The pro-abortion students at the University of Notre Dame, and their pro-abortion allies, are ultimately determined to sell the notion that abortion is a form of birth control.
 But because there are some nervous Nellies out there (e.g., Pelosi), they are now settling for equating abortifacients with contraceptives.
+It's time to unmask these activists.
 It is not the pill that fires them-it's abortion.